greenjam19/NSBE-SHPE-Hackathon-2024/Frontend/hackathon_front_end/docs/Job Descriptions/Interior Designer.md

 ### Transitional Info:
 Gain skills in design principles, space planning, and computer-aided design (CAD) software, take courses in interior design or architecture, and build a portfolio showcasing design projects.
 ### Other Interesting Info:
 Interior design offers opportunities for creativity and working with diverse clients.
-Explore industry trends and job demand on the U.S. Bureau of Labor Statistics website.
+Explore industry trends and job demand on the **[U.S. Bureau of Labor Statistics website](https://www.bls.gov/ooh/arts-and-design/interior-designers.htm)**.